Ecommerce Fraud Risk: France

 In 2018, the European Central Bank reported that 70% of total credit card fraud in Europe originated from CNP (card not present) payments.
 It also highlighted that online transactions were 17 times more susceptible to fraud than face-to-face payments.
 The European Commission responded with an update to its payment regulations – PSD2, the second Payment Services Directive.
 Enforcement in France began on March 31, 2020.

 PSD2 enforces Strong Customer Authentication (SCA) for all CNP transactions by adding the equivalent of two-factor authentication to each transaction.
 What long-term effect this will have on the French ecommerce market is unknown.
-French online merchants and cross-border merchants that sell to French consumers may want to consult with a fraud protection expert to understand how these new regulations can impact their business.
+French online businesses and cross-border businesses that sell to French consumers may want to consult with a fraud protection expert to understand how these new regulations can impact their business.

 Understanding Consumer Behavior in France

-Before expanding into the French ecommerce market, merchants need to weigh the opportunities and challenges inherent in French ecommerce trends.
-Understanding the unique consumer buying behavior in France is especially important for an online merchant’s success.
+Before expanding into the French ecommerce market, businesses need to weigh the opportunities and challenges inherent in French ecommerce trends.
+Understanding the unique consumer buying behavior in France is especially important for an online business’ success.

-Just last month, ClearSale published the 2021 Global Consumer Behavior Analysis that highlights customer behaviors, opinions about ecommerce fraud, and expectations that shape how online consumers interact with merchants and their brands.
+ClearSale’s original research, “State of Consumer Attitudes on Ecommerce, Fraud & CX 2021,” highlights highlight customer behaviors, opinions about ecommerce fraud, and expectations that shape how online consumers interact with businesses and their brands.
 Check out this useful report to better understand how customer behavior can help you determine your next course of action in pursuing the unique market.

 Learn how customer behavior is shaping ecommerce